srujandeshpande/hungryturkey/README.md

 Don't waste food!

 ## Inspiration
-During the holiday season and even during other times, we see that a lot of food is generally wasted from events, parties and get-togethers.
+During the holiday season and even during other times, we see that a lot of food is generally wasted from events, parties, and get-togethers.
 This wasted food, instead of going to a landfill can be used to feed someone for example:
 - Homeless people
 - Orphanages
 - Homeless Shelters